-The practice's uptake for the cervical screening programme was 73%, which was comparable to the CCG average of 74% and the national average of 74%.
-There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
+- The practice offered a comprehensive range of contraceptive and sexual health services. - Data from NHS England showed the practice's uptake for the cervical screening programme was 70%, which was comparable to the CCG average of 74% and the national average of 74%. - There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
 The practice demonstrated how they encouraged uptake of the screening programme by using information in different languages and they ensured a female sample taker was available.
-The practice had identified that many eastern European women returned to their country of origin for healthcare screening such as cervical screening.

-The practice encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
+The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
 There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.